-- 1. Understand the concepts related with electrical circuits and AC fundamentals. - 2.
-Acquire knowledge on the concepts of DC machines and Transformers. - 3.
-Familiarize with the operating principle of AC machines. - 4.
-Enhance the knowledge about the basic electronic devices and their applications. - 5.
+- Understand the concepts related with electrical circuits and AC fundamentals. - Acquire knowledge on the concepts of DC machines, Transformers and AC machines - Enhance the knowledge about the basic electronic devices and their applications.
 Gain insight on the various elements of Communication systems.